 PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected back into the injured area to stimulate healing and regeneration.
 PRP puts specific components in the blood to work.
 Blood is made up of four main components; plasma, red blood cells, white blood cells, and platelets.
 Each part plays a role in keeping your body functioning properly.
 Platelets act as wound and injury healers.
 They are first on the scene at an injury, clotting to stop any bleeding and immediately helping to regenerate new tissue in the wounded area.

 We are also asked about Stem Cell Therapy.
 Sometimes this treatment may be used.
-This too is an injection into the heel, plantar fascia area this time with stem cells that have been drawn from the patient’s own bone marrow or from donated umbilical cord blood.
+This too is an injection into the heel, plantar fascia area this time with stem cells that have been drawn from the patient’s own bone marrow.
 Stem cells are “de-differentiated pluripotent” cells, which means that they continue to divide to create more stem cells; these eventually “morph” into the tissue needing repair — for our purposes, collagen and soft tissue such as fascia.

 Often I am asked to these treatments to cortisone.
 Simply, we prefer the regenerative medicine techniques of PRP and stem cells vs. cortisone.
 We have over 20 years experience in seeing the clinical results.

 A study in the Journal of Foot and Ankle Surgery helps explain: (5)